Back to all lessons

 By the end, you should be able to say:

-• Describe the two repeating steps of K-means
+• Describe the alternating assignment and centroid-update steps in K-means

-• Interpret the elbow method as a way to choose K
+• Interpret the elbow method as a practical but imperfect way to choose K

 Think about this first